-Shakespeare at Home is free for you to use.
+Shakespeare at Home is free for you to use and free from advertising.
 No personal information is required to download your free activities, no subscription is needed and there is no sign up or registration.

 Whether you have an existing relationship with Shakespeare or you are new to his works or just like puzzles, welcome, I hope - you enjoy them.

 I want to know how you get on and I would love to receive your emails using the contact form on this website or you can write me a letter, posting it to the address listed on the contact page of this website.
 I reply to every correspondence received, I do - look forward to hearing from you.
-Across social media use #ShakespeareAtHome you can follow us on Twitter @HomeShakespeare and @TheCornerBard which launches soon.
-We are now officially on Instagram @ShakespeareAtHome.
+On social media, we are now officially on Instagram, you can find us @ShakespeareAtHome - this is our only social media platform.
 You must ask permission of the account holder to use social media where age restrictions apply.

 Engaging with Shakespeare’s language and world, I hope, will provoke a curiosity within you - as it did when I was a child.
 Shakespeare, is - all of us.
 As one of my teachers once told me while studying at The Royal Academy of Dramatic Art, ‘When you take one step toward Shakespeare he takes two steps towards, you.’
 How true.

 Click Shakespeare's quill below to enter the Renaissance world, have fun and fare thee well!